plushycat/nexa-hr-chatbot/README.md

 ## Features

 - **Document-Based Q&A**: Uses FAISS for fast and scalable document indexing and retrieval.
+Can add documents to expand chatbot's knowledge base (optional)
 - **Pre-trained LLMs**: Integrates with Hugging Face models for natural language understanding.
 - **Streamlit Interface**: User-friendly web interface for seamless interaction.
 - **Customizable**: Easily configurable to adapt to different HR datasets.
 - **Logging**: Comprehensive logging for debugging and monitoring.
+- **Custom Scripts**: Scripts available to generate your own training data, and validate your HuggingFace API Key.
 ---

 ## Project Structure